List of New Tricks characters: Steve McAndrew

-Steve McAndrew

 Steve McAndrew (Ex-Detective Inspector) (Denis Lawson) (2012–2015): Retired Detective Inspector Steve McAndrew from Glasgow joins the team following Jack Halford's departure in A Death in the Family, after helping the team with a reopened case involving a missing girl.
 Described as "a bundle of energetic optimism with a tendency to get personally involved in the cases he's working on", and "the antithesis of Brian Lane's eternal pessimism", Steve has a reputation for being a whirlwind, and bringing anarchy to otherwise calm proceedings.
 During the course of the series, he is revealed to have an ex-wife called Trisha, who had an affair with a corrupt detective from Glasgow named Frank McNair.
 In an argument with his wife, Steve lost his temper and threw a radio across the room, which led to Trisha getting custody of their son Stuart; several years passed before he had any contact with Stuart again.
 He was initially in a relationship with girlfriend Charley, although it was implied in Series 10 that it had ended after he settled in London.
 Steve is considered to be the polar opposite of Brian, as he prefers a more hands-on approach to work.
 He and Gerry bonded and became fast friends.
 Despite being a year older than Gerry, he is a lot fitter and healthier.
 At the conclusion of the series, with his son having moved to Australia, Steve decides to get a private investigator's licence and move there himself.